connectrpc/connect-es/README.md

 On Node.js, we use the `http`, `https`, or `http2` modules, and support v16, v17 and v18.

-Would like to use Connect on other platforms like Bun, Deno, Vercel’s Edge Runtime, Cloudflare Workers?
+Would you like to use Connect on other platforms like Bun, Deno, Vercel’s Edge Runtime, or Cloudflare Workers?
 We’d love to learn about your use cases and what you’d like to do with Connect.
 You can reach us either through the [Buf Slack](https://buf.build/links/slack/) or by filing a [GitHub issue](https://github.com/bufbuild/connect-web/issues) and we’d be more than happy to chat!